alirezamhm/Software-Lab-Experiment-7/Report.md

 ## 1. Facade

-For this refactoring we have to decrease coupling for different packages used in the project (although there isn't really any coupling happening here!).
+For this refactoring task we have to decrease coupling for different packages used in the project (although there isn't really any coupling happening here!).
 For this purpose, we add a Facade class called _SymbolFacade_ in the _semantic.symbol_ package.
 Then, anywhere that we need to have a _SymbolTable_ or _Symbol_ object we use this class.

+Created _SymbolFacade_ and changed _CodeGenerator_.

+## 2. State/Strategy

+In this task we have to change an conditional statement with polymorphism.
+We will create three subclasses for _Action_ class called _Shift_, _Reduce_, and _Accept_.
+Then we override the _toString_ function in each of them instead of using switch case statement.

+changed _ParseTable_ and _Action_ and added _Shift_, _Reduce_, and _Accept_.